thewca/wca-regulations-compiler/README.md

 If you want to build the pdf versions, you need the **patched qt** version of [wkhtmltopdf](http://wkhtmltopdf.org/) in your `$PATH`.
 These stable standalone binaries are available [here](http://wkhtmltopdf.org/downloads.html) for several platforms.

 For CJK translations you also need to install some packages providing CJK fonts.
-The official build uses "UnBatang" for Korean (package `fonts-unfonts-core` or alike), and default fonts provided by `fonts-wqy-microhei` for Japanese and Chinese-s.
+The official build uses "UnBatang" for Korean (package `fonts-unfonts-core` or alike), "WenQuanYi Micro Hei" for Chinese (package `fonts-wqy-microhei` or alike), and "IPAX0208PGothic" for Japanese (package `fonts-ipafont` or alike).

 ## Run the thing